Friday, 19 June 2026

 • Focus: The biomedical science of drugs, how they affect living organisms, and new drug development.

 • Primary Role: Conducting clinical trials, designing new pharmacological therapies, and evaluating the safety and efficacy of novel medications.
-They are legally licensed physicians who have completed medical school and specialized residency training in pharmacology.
+They are legally licensed physicians who have completed medical school and specialized residency training in pharmacology and who have prescribing authority.

 • Work Environment: Pharmaceutical companies, research laboratories, academic institutions, and hospitals.